coldkillerr/Coursera--Crash-Course-on-Python/OOP.md

 We now have another Apple object called golden that also has color and flavor attributes.
 But these attributes have different values.

+<h2>What Is a Method?</h2>

+Calling methods on objects executes functions that operate on attributes of a specific instance of the class.
+This means that calling a method on a list, for example, only modifies that instance of a list, and not all lists globally.
+We can define methods within a class by creating functions inside the class definition.
+These instance methods can take a parameter called self which represents the instance the method is being executed on.
+This will allow you to access attributes of the instance using dot notation, like self.name, which will access the name attribute of that specific instance of the class object.
+When you have variables that contain different values for different instances, these are called instance variables.